dotnet/roslyn/docs/compilers/Error Log Format.md

    2. `properties` section: This section contains custom key-value properties associated with the run.
 Following properties are currently emitted:
       1. `analyzerExecutionTime`: Execution time in seconds for execution of all analyzers, as reported with the `/reportAnalyzer` compiler switch.
    3. `tools` section: This section contains information about the compiler build and version.
 Additionally, it contains a `rules` array, where each rule entry corresponds to metadata or `DiagnosticDescriptor` information about each reported analyzer diagnostic.
 More details in [`Rule` format for each analyzer supported `DiagnosticDescriptor` instance](#rule-format-for-each-analyzer-supported-diagnosticdescriptor-instance)
+   4. `invocations` section: This section contains information about the end user specified configurations for the rules for compiler invocation/run.
+We emit this section only if at least one rule had one or more severity configuration overrides for a part or whole of the compilation via options.
+More details in [`Rule Configuration Override` format for each rule severity override](#rule-configuration-override-format-for-each-rule-severity-override).
-   4. `columnKind` section: This section contains information about the unit in which the tool measures columns.
+   5. `columnKind` section: This section contains information about the unit in which the tool measures columns.
 C# and Visual Basic compilers uses utf16 code units.

-Example `runs` section, with stripped off `results` and `rules` sections:
+Example `runs` section, with stripped off `results`, `rules` and `ruleConfigurationOverrides` sections:
 ```json
 "runs": [
 {